vault27/Foundation/ise.md

 - Change of Authorization (CoA) port is used to send dynamic policy updates to network devices after initial authentication
 - Part of the RADIUS protocol and is defined in the IETF RFC 5176
 - After an initial authentication, Cisco ISE can use CoA to dynamically update the authorization of a session (e.g., changing VLAN assignment or access control list (ACL) permissions)
-- The default CoA port for RADIUS is UDP port 1700.This is the port through which CoA messages are sent to network devices, such as switches or wireless controllers
+- The default CoA port for RADIUS is UDP port 1700.
+This is the port through which CoA messages are sent to network devices, such as switches or wireless controllers
 - CoA Types:
   - Re-Auth (Reauthentication): Forces the endpoint to reauthenticate using the same credentials but applying new authorization policies
   - Port-Bounce: Disconnects the client (causing a reauthentication) by momentarily shutting down the port (used in wired scenarios)